Student Financial Services

 Financial Aid Satisfactory Academic Progress

-To be eligible for institutional and federal financial aid, you must maintain academic achievement in accordance with the Financial Aid Satisfactory Academic Progress Policy (FASAP).
-Fuller’s FASAP policy is designed to meet federal regulations and is stricter than the regular Satisfactory Academic Progress policy.
-In most cases, if you maintain a 2.5 or greater GPA and complete your courses, you should have no trouble with the FASAP policy.
-Student Financial Services measures your academic progress during the fifth week of each quarter based on Cumulative GPA and Completion Rate.
+To be eligible for federal financial aid, you must maintain academic achievement in accordance with the Financial Aid Satisfactory Academic Progress Policy, known as SAP.
+Fuller’s SAP policy is designed to meet federal regulations and in some cases may be more strict than Fuller's Academic Satisfactory Progress policy.
+SAP is calculated at the end of each quarter after grades have been posted.

-The completion rate formula is the total of all earned units divided by the total of all attempted units.
+The Pace Rate formula is the total of all earned units divided by the total of all attempted units within the quarter.

 (Total of all earned units) / (Total of all attempted units) = (Percentage of successfully completed units)

-- Grades that indicate successful completion: A, A-, B+, B, B-, C+, C, C-, P, SA, and CR.
+- Grades that indicate successful Pace Rate: A, A-, B+, B, B-, C+, C, C-, P, SA, and CR.
 These grades count as attempted units and earned units.

-- Grades that do not represent successful completion: Incomplete (I), F, H1, H2, H3, NS, NC, Extensions (IE, IX), and Withdrawals (W).
+- Grades that do not represent successful completion: F, H1, H2, H3, NS, NC, Extensions (IE, IX), and Withdrawals (W).
 These grades count as attempted but not earned units.

-You will first be placed on Financial Aid Warning if you fail either the Cumulative GPA or Completion Rate measurements.
-You will remain eligible for all institutional and federal financial aid if placed on Financial Aid Warning.
-If, by the following quarter's evaluation, you are still failing FASAP you will be moved from Financial Aid Warning to Financial Aid Probation.
+You will first be placed on SAP Warning if you fail either the quarterly GPA requirement or Pace measurements.
+You will remain eligible for all federal financial aid if placed on Financial Aid Warning.
+If, by the following quarter's evaluation, you are still failing SAP, you will be moved from Financial Aid Warning to Financial Aid Suspension.

-If you meet one or more of the reasons listed above and wish to petition, you must submit ALL of the following written documentation to Student Financial Services within 30 days of the date on your suspension letter.
-In order for your petition to be considered, it must include each of the following items:
+If you would like to submit an SAP appeal, you must submit ALL of the following written documentation to Student Financial Services within 30 days of the date on your warning/suspension letter.

-- A detailed letter explaining the mitigating circumstance that affected your ability to make Financial Aid Satisfactory Academic Progress.
+- A detailed letter explaining the mitigating circumstance that affected your ability to meet SAP requirements and what your plan is moving forward.

 - An academic plan that has been created and approved with your academic advisor.

-The Student Financial Services Policy Review Team will review the petition and notify you of a decision within 30 days of submission.
-Decisions of the Policy Review Team are final.
+The Student Financial Services Appeals Committee will review the appeal and notify you of a decision within 5 business days of submission via email.
+Decisions of the Appeals Committee are final.

 Some of the most popular and useful websites for online financial aid information are listed below.
 Most of these links will take you away from the Fuller Seminary website, and the seminary is not responsible for the content of these external sites.